ucsb-cs16/w20/_info/policies.md

 <p> It is generally not necessary to bring the textbook to <em>lectures</em> for CS16.
 It may be helpful to bring the book to lab though, as it may be a useful reference for working on programming assignments.</p>

 <h3 ><em>Are there any extra credit components in this course?</em></h3>
- <p>I offer extra credit to the first person to report typos in the assigned readings from the book, or the homework assignments themselves.
-Thus, starting earlier gives you a better chance to be the first one to report the typo.
-There is a special forum on Gauchospace for reporting typos—the time it is first reported there is what counts for extra credit (reporting it by email or in person or in class is <em>nice</em>, but does <em>not</em> earn the extra credit.)
-You can also get extra credit for exceptional participation and dissemination of good information on the class discussion forum</p>
+ <p>I offer extra credit to the first person to report typos in the assigned readings from the book, or the homework or lab assignments themselves.
+Thus, starting earlier gives you a better chance to be the first one to report errors.
+There is a special thread on Gradescope for reporting errors—the time it is first reported there is what counts for extra credit (reporting it by email or in person or in class is <em>nice</em>, but does <em>not</em> earn the extra credit.)
+You can also get extra credit for exceptional participation and dissemination of good information on the class discussion forum (Piazza)</p>

 <p >Do we need to bring laptops to class? </p>
-<p >You do not <em>need</em> to bring a laptop to class. </p>
+<p >You do not <em>need</em> to bring a laptop to class but you are encouraged to bring your laptop to follow along during live coding sessions. </p>
 <h3 >Are we permitted to use laptops during lecture?</h3>
 <p >Research has shown that the use of electronic devices for purposed othen than note-taking or class related activities hampers the learning of both the student and those sitting close by.
 Although you are allowed to bring your laptop or mobile device, you may not use it to read email or Facebook, play games, etc. That latter use can be a real distraction to others sitting behind that student, not to mention the distraction to the laptop user herself/himself.</p>
 <p> The instructor holds the right to ask you to leave the class if you fail to comply with the course policy on using devices.
 If I find that this isn't working out, I reserve the right to change the policy and implement a ban on laptops in lecture (where the only exception would be someone with a medically certified disability that needs the laptop for ADA-compliance.)</p>
-<p >So, you don't want to be &quot;that guy&quot; or &quot;that gal&quot; that spoils it for everyone else.
+<p >So, you don't want to be &quot;that person&quot; that spoils it for everyone else.
 If you use a laptop, use it for legit purposes during class time.</p>
 <h3 >What about laptops in lab?</h3>
 <p >Sometimes students want to use their laptops in lab instead of using the Linux computers provided.
 I would like to strongly discourage this for a variety of reasons:</p>
 <ul>